 - Monitoring the progress of the application and keep the applicant informed

-- Make inquiries to assist in locating a child/children removed to Ireland.
+- Making inquiries to assist in locating a child/children removed to Ireland

 The requirements to be met by an applicant for a return order are strict.
 He/she must establish:

-- Child was habitually residing in the other State
+- The child was habitually residing in the other state

-However, where a child has been removed or retained to a country that has not signed up to any of the International Treaties - One must contact the Department of Foreign Affairs.
+Where a child has been removed or retained to a country that has not signed up to any of the International Treaties, one must contact the Department of Foreign Affairs.

 RMM v MD (Supreme Court) –

-They further acknowledged that given the fact that the Convention applies to all children under 16 , it would be unfair to force a child of 15 to return against their will, but they were unable to determine “a minimum age at which the views of the child should be taken into account.”
-The Supreme Court went on to state that this aspect of article 13 is a separate ground and that the child’s views alone are sufficient basis to refuse a return.
+They further acknowledged that, given the fact that the Convention applies to all children under 16, it would be unfair to force a child of 15 to return against their will.
+However, they were unable to determine 'a minimum age at which the views of the child should be taken into account.'
+The Supreme Court went on to state that this aspect of Article 13 is a separate ground and that the child’s views alone are a sufficient basis on which to refuse a return.

 The Central Authority for Child Abduction processed a total of 233 cases in 2010.
-(Statistics for 2011 are available at www.justice.ie)140 of these were new cases (4 more than in 2009) while 93 were ongoing cases carried over from 2009.
+(Statistics for 2011 are available at www.justice.ie).
+Of these, 140 were new cases (four more than in 2009), while 93 were ongoing cases carried over from 2009.